TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Organize_Functions/README.txt

 % was extracted from raw data, "Preprocessing" after preprocessing steps
 % were applied or "VariableDefinition" during the data extractionf from raw
 % data to centralize the fundamental infos of the Data.Info field
 % 3.
+Data: Data structure of the main window
+% 4.
 HeaderInfo: Infos about recording extracted from raw datasets.
 Gets
 % fused with Data.Info when Type = "VariableDefinition"
-% 4.
+% 5.
 SampleRate in Hz as double when Type = "VariableDefinition"
-% 5.
-SelectedFolder: Folder from whioch data was exracted or loade, as char
-% when Type = "VariableDefinition"
 % 6.
+SelectedFolder: Folder from which data was exracted or loaded from, as char
+% only applicable when Type = "VariableDefinition"
+% 7.
 RecordingType: string specifying the recording system when Type =
 %"Extracting", Options: "IntanDat", "IntanRHD", "Spike2", "Open Ephys"
+% 8.
+PreviousChannelDeletetion: 1 if channel were deleted, 0 if not.
+Not
+% inplemented yet, but prb necesary in future to delete channel in the
+% middle of the probe (not beginning with first or ending with last channel)
 % 7.
 Time: double array with time point for each value of the raw dataset.
 Becomes app.Data.Time when Type = "VariableDefinition"
 % 8.
 ChannelSpacing: in um as double